Monte Rama: Geography

 The mountain is located in the province of Genova, in Liguria, and belongs to the municipality of Cogoleto.
 It stands on a brief ridge which, starting from the main chain of the Apennines near Rocca del Lago, heads south-east towards the Ligurian Sea and after Cima Fontanaccia reaches the Monte Rama.

 Access to the summit

-Monte Rama summit can be reached from Sant'Anna Chapel (near Lerca of Cogoleto) following a signposted foothpath with a walk of around 2.30 hours.
+Monte Rama summit can be reached from Sant'Anna Chapel (near Lerca of Cogoleto) following a signposted footpath with a walk of around 2.30 hours.

 Nature conservation

 The mountain is included in the Parco naturale regionale del Beigua.